survivejs/webpack-book/manuscript/advanced_techniques/04_authoring_packages.md

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.
 This is a good way to grow packages.

 T> If you find a good name that appears to be abandoned, contact npm and they'll likely give it you if you ask nicely.

-### Version Ranges

-npm supports multiple version ranges.
-I've listed the common ones below:

-* `~` - Tilde matches only patch versions.
-For example, `~1.2` would be equal to `1.2.x`.
-* `^` - Caret is the default you get using `--save` or `--save-dev`.
-It matches to It matches minor versions.
-This means `^0.2.0` would be equal to `0.2.x`.
-* `*` - Asterisk matches major releases.
-This is the most dangerous of the ranges.
-Using this recklessly can easily break your project in the future and I would advise against using it.
-* `>= 1.3.0 < 2.0.0` - Range between versions.
-This can be particularly useful if you are using `peerDependencies`.

-You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
-Alternatively you can modify *~/.npmrc* directly.
-Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies.

-T> If you want to be strict about versions, you can use `--save-exact` over `--save`.
-The shortcut for this operation is `-E`.

-### Shrinkwrapping Versions

-Sometimes, using version ranges can feel a little dangerous.
-What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.

-[lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.

-T> If you want to bundle some dependencies with your distribution version, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) (or just `bundleDependencies`) field.
-This can be useful if you want to share third party files not available through npm.
-There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.

 ## npm Lifecycle Hooks